Virtual Trauma-Informed Yoga

-This ONLINE workshop is for anyone (18+) experiencing an eating disorder, disordered eating, and/or experiencing anxiety around food, eating, and body image.
+This ONLINE workshop is for anyone (18+) experiencing an eating disorder, disordered eating,

 About This Group

-Join Registered Psychologist and Yoga Teacher Vanessa LaPrairie for 6 weeks in this online Trauma Informed Yoga series.
+Join Registered Psychologist and Yoga Teacher Vanessa LaPrairie for 4 weeks in this online Trauma Informed Yoga series.

 Trauma-Informed Yoga:

-This 6-week Trauma-Informed Yoga series is designed to offer a supportive, safe, and compassionate environment for individuals who have experienced trauma.
+This 4-week Trauma-Informed Yoga series is designed to offer a supportive, safe, and compassionate environment for individuals who have experienced trauma.
 In each class, we focus on mindful movement, gentle breathwork, and grounding techniques, helping to reconnect the body and mind in a nurturing way.
 The sessions are structured to honor individual needs and personal boundaries, fostering a sense of empowerment and self-awareness.
 Whether you’re new to yoga or have practiced before, this series will guide you through a process of healing and self-discovery at your own pace.

 Key aspects of the sessions include:

-• Safe Space: A trauma-sensitive approach where you are always in control of your body and practice.
+- Safe Space: A trauma-sensitive approach where you are always in control of your body and practice.

-• Gentle Movement: A mix of restorative and accessible yoga postures to help release tension and promote relaxation.
+- Gentle Movement: A mix of restorative and accessible yoga postures to help release tension and promote relaxation.

-• Breathwork: Techniques to support emotional regulation and relaxation.
+- Breathwork: Techniques to support emotional regulation and relaxation.

-• Mindfulness: Tools to stay present and grounded, helping to process emotions and restore balance.
+- Mindfulness: Tools to stay present and grounded, helping to process emotions and restore balance.

-• Community: A group that honors each individual’s journey, fostering connection and support.
+- Community: A group that honors each individual’s journey, fostering connection and support.

 What to expect:

-– A 75 minute Zoom session which includes a brief check in, followed by a one-hour
+- A 75 minute Zoom session which includes a brief check in, followed by a one-hour facilitator led trauma sensitive yoga practice, and a brief check-out.

-facilitator will offer options and encourage you to find your version of the yoga form.
+- The yoga component will include seated, standing, and reclined yoga forms.
+Your facilitator will offer options and encourage you to find your version of the yoga form.

-– You can choose to have your camera on or off during the yoga session.
-We ask that you
+- You can choose to have your camera on or off during the yoga session.
+We ask that you check in to the group with your camera on, then you are welcome to turn your camera off.

-– Your facilitator will ensure that participants are on mute during the yoga session.
-This is
+- Your facilitator will ensure that participants are on mute during the yoga session.
+This is to minimize distractions like background noises.

-– There will be some opportunity for conversation and sharing during the check-in and
+- There will be some opportunity for conversation and sharing during the check-in and check-out portion of the group.
+Primarily you will be focusing on your own embodied experience of practicing yoga, a non-verbal process.

 How to prepare:

-choose to bring socks, a blanket, pillows or any other items for comfort, temperature, or
+- Wear comfortable clothing that you can move in.
+Layers can be handy.
+You might choose to bring socks, a blanket, pillows or any other items for comfort, temperature, or support.

-yoga mat or even a towel.
-There is no special equipment needed to practice yoga – all
+- Choose a private space where you will practice trauma sensitive yoga.
+You can use a yoga mat or even a towel.
+There is no special equipment needed to practice yoga – all you need is YOU.

 EDSNA support groups & workshops are always:

-• Professionally-facilitated by people with extensive backgrounds in eating disorders.
+- Professionally-facilitated by people with extensive backgrounds in eating disorders.

-• Intended to support those wishing to continue on the path of recovery in a safe, non-judgmental environment.
+- Intended to support those wishing to continue on the path of recovery in a safe, non-judgmental environment.

-• Limited to a small number of participants to allow everyone to participate fully.
+- Limited to a small number of participants to allow everyone to participate fully.

 PLEASE NOTE: This workshop is intended as support, and is not a substitute for treatment.
 We encourage you to speak with your Physician about treatment options specific to your circumstances.